São Paulo state football team: The first steps of football in Brazil

 In order to measure the strength of the two first centers of association football in Brazil, the need arose to hold fixtures between footballers who played in the states of São Paulo and the Federal District of Rio de Janeiro.
-In 1901, the first combined teams were formed, later to later to become the more formalised state teams.
+In 1901, the first combined teams were formed, to later become the more formalised state teams.

 These were the ones responsible for holding the first international football match to take place in Brazilian territory.
 On 31 July 1906, at the Velódromo da Consolação, São Paulo (called "Brazilian representatives") against the South Africa FA took place.
 The South Africans (at the time, known as the All-White Team), was touring across South America to play against Argentine teams, much more developed than the incipient Brazilian football.
 The result was a resounding 6–0 for the Africans.

 In 1907, the first interstate competition in Brazil took place, the Taça Brasil de Seleções, putting rivals Rio de Janeiro and São Paulo face to face.
 São Paulo won both matches and conquered the first trophy in its history.

 With the growth of football in the country, the games of the São Paulo team became more frequent in the 1910s, with emphasis on international matches representing Brazil (which had not yet had the national team established) against Argentina in 1912 and Chile twice during 1913.
 The difference in development between Brazilian football and its neighbors at that time was still large, and São Paulo was defeated in all three matches.